MicrosoftDocs/edge-developer.pt-BR/microsoft-edge/devtools-guide-chromium/javascript/source-maps.md

 ## <a name="get-started-with-preprocessors"></a>Começar com pré-processadores

-Este artigo explica como interagir com mapas de origem JavaScript no Painel de Fontes de DevTools.  <!--For a first overview of what preprocessors are, how each may help, and how Source Maps work; navigate to Set Up CSS & JS Preprocessors.  -->
+Este artigo explica como interagir com mapas de origem javascript na ferramenta DevTools Sources.  <!--For a first overview of what preprocessors are, how each may help, and how Source Maps work; navigate to Set Up CSS & JS Preprocessors.  -->

 <!--todo: add link to Set Up CSS & JS Preprocessors when section is available -->
 <!--[]: /web/tools/setup/setup-preprocessors#debugging-and-editing-preprocessed-content ""  -->